Dr-Isam-ALJAWARNEH/ds-project-lb-context-aware-route-planner/instructions.md

 [available online](https://github.com/IsamAljawarneh/datasets/tree/master/data), `nyc1.zip`
 - You can find more data `categorized` in the following repo [datasets](https://github.com/IsamAljawarneh/datasets)
 - start writing your paper, either for conferences or journal.
 For journal, use the `applied sciences` template atatched in the `target-venue` folder titled `applsci-template.dot` or ```IEEE``` template attached, or other journal template that i can attach later on. (minimum 10 pages)
+**N.B.** We may embark on another journal for submission hereafter, so, you can always move (copy/paste) your manuscript text to another journal format template!
 - or even, consider one of the following two conference (IEEE template for those conferences is attached) (minimum 6 pages)
     - [MCNA - Spain](https://mcna-conference.org/2024/committee.php)
     - [IDSTA - Croatia](https://idsta-conference.org/2024/calls.php)